madihjaafar32/outdar/README.md

 ## 🎯 What is OUTDAR?

-OUTDAR ("outdoor" + Darija "had dar" / "outside the house" + "on the radar") is a MERN-stack web application that helps young Moroccans discover and join local events:
+OUTDAR ("outdoor" + Darija "dar" / "outside the house" + "on the radar") is a MERN-stack web application that helps young Moroccans discover and join local events:

 - 🔍 **Discover** — Browse events by category, location, and date
 - 👥 **Connect** — RSVP and chat with other attendees in real-time